ThanhXT2002/fe-music-app/IMPLEMENTATION_SUMMARY.md

 # Download System Upgrade - Implementation Summary

+> **⚠️ UPDATE (June 2025)**: Schedule functionality has been **removed** from the project as it was deemed unnecessary.
+This includes:
+> - BackgroundDownloadService
+> - DownloadSchedulerComponent
+> - DownloadQueueComponent
+> - All scheduling-related features from Phase 5
+> - Schedule buttons and UI elements

 ## 🎯 Project Goal
 Upgrade the music download system for the Ionic/Angular app to support both native (iOS/Android) and web/PWA platforms, with offline-first capabilities storing audio and thumbnails in IndexedDB (web) or filesystem (native).